sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 ## 2.2 Functional Description

-ROCEv2 is collection of features in SONIC i.e QOS classification, scheduling(ETS), PFC, PFC Asymmetric, PFC watchdog, ECN, remark and counters and stats.
+ROCEv2 is collection of features in SONiC i.e QoS classification, scheduling(ETS), PFC, PFC Asymmetric, PFC watchdog, ECN, remark and counters and stats.
-All below configurations already present in SONIC, Functionality adding as part of enhancements is to solve inherit problems in SONIC and provide better controllability with CLI, gNMI and REST support.
+All below configurations already present in SONiC, Functionality adding as part of enhancements is to solve inherit problems in SONiC and provide better controllability with CLI, gNMI and REST support.

 ### 2.2.1 Configurations already supported

-#### 2.2.1.1 dot1p & DSCP to Traffic Class mapping: -
+#### 2.2.1.1 dot1p & DSCP to Traffic Class mapping:

 DSCP is preferred over dot1p when both are present in the data traffic but both is not expected to co-exist.